theodore-norvell/cogent/README.md

 Once a vanilla transition is traversed, the machine is committed, there is no turning back.
 If it reaches a choice state where no guard is true, the dispatcher will call `assertUnreachable()`.

-E.g. if the only two transitions out of a choice pseudostate are guarded by A and B the generated code could be
+E.g. if the only two transitions out of a choice pseudostate are guarded by A and B the generated code for that choice pseudostate could be

 ```C
    if( A(event_p, status) ) { <<Do transition guarded by A>> }